FunctionTool

 Function Requirements

-list as input and returns various output types.
+The FunctionTool can wrap any callable that accepts a Messages list as input and returns various output types.
 The function signature must be:

-but the tool also supports additional types through its output handling.
+Where OutputType is defined as Union[BaseModel, List[BaseModel]] but the tool also supports additional types through its output handling.

 Output Handling

-The tool automatically handles different response types in its to_messages
+The tool automatically handles different response types in its to_messages method:

-instances: Serialized to JSON usingmodel_dump_json()
+BaseModelinstances: Serialized to JSON usingmodel_dump_json()- Lists of

-for each item - String responses: Used directly as message content
+BaseModelobjects: Converted to JSON arrays usingmodel_dump()for each item - String responses: Used directly as message content

 - Other types: Encoded using

-for complex object serialization
+jsonpicklefor complex object serialization

 Async Support

-method supports both synchronous and asynchronous functions:
+The invoke method supports both synchronous and asynchronous functions:

 - For regular functions: Executes the function normally